clns/node-commit-msg/CONTRIBUTING.md

 - Use the present tense ("Add feature" not "Added feature").
 - Use the imperative mode ("Move cursor to..." not "Moves cursor to...").
 - Limit the first line to [50 characters or less](http://stopwritingramblingcommitmessages.com/).
-- Always leave the second line blank (if there's more than just the title).
+- Always leave the second line blank (if there's more than just the subject).
 - Line break the commit message (to make the commit message readable without having to scroll horizontally).
 - Reference issues and pull requests liberally.